Project-EPIC/epic-infra/authlib/README.md

 This contains the library to do authentication and authorization for all Project EPIC microservices.

+## Release new version

+- Configure your local maven installation to use GitHub to push the package (you can learn how to do so [here](https://help.github.com/en/articles/configuring-apache-maven-for-use-with-github-package-registry#authenticating-to-github-package-registry))
+- Update version in `pom.xml`
+- `mvn deploy`

-## Install on local service
+## Install on service

-- Add following snippet to your dependencies on `pom.xml`:
+- Add dependency on `pom.xml`.
 ```xml
         <dependency>
             <groupId>edu.colorado.cs.epic</groupId>